 Seizure Drugs and Mood Stabilizers Can Add Pounds

 Valproic acid (Depakote, Depakene) is used to treat epilepsy (seizures) and bipolar disorder, and is also used for migraine prevention.
 Valproic acid appears to boost appetite and may result in a 10 pound or more weight gain.
-Lithium (Lithobid) is also used for mood disorders, and is associated with weight gain.
+Lithium (Lithobid) is also used for mood disorders and is linked with weight gain.

 What Should I Do If I Think My Medication Is Causing Weight Gain?

 If your weight increases after starting a medication, talk to your doctor about the benefits and risks of using the drug, and if it's linked with weight gain.